 A few weeks before the show, the barbershop was far from inspiring.
 For years it was used for storage by the owner of the neighboring cabinet shop, Mid-South Millworks.
 In 2012, the owner died and the property was boarded up.

-In September 2018, Heights CDC purchased the properties, along with a third building adjacent to the cabinet shop, to begin reactivating the southern portion of National Street after decades of disinvestment.
-Part of the cabinet shop was repurposed for the Heights Line Design Studio, a center for community meetings and face-to-face community engagement.
+In September 2018, Heights CDC purchased both properties and a third building adjacent to the cabinet shop.
+Their goal was to begin reactivating the southern portion of National Street after decades of disinvestment.
+Part of the cabinet shop was repurposed for the Heights Line Design Studio, which is a center for community meetings and face-to-face community engagement.